AshrafRah96/Digit-Classifier/Model/README.md

 6, Finally, the output layer has 10 neurons for the 10 classes and a softmax activation function to output probability-like predictions for each class.

+Note: Softmax calculates a probability for every possible class.

 ```python
 num_classes = 10